 According to the National Association of School Psychologists, "homeless children include those who lack a fixed, regular and adequate nighttime residence."
 This might include children who live in shared housing, motels, cars or shelters.

 Sometimes homeless students are identified directly, making it easy for school staff to provide the necessary assistance.
 However, many students do not want to provide such information, and teachers may have to identify homeless children through the following observances:

-· Teachers may observe abrupt changes to appearance and habits.
+- Teachers may observe abrupt changes in appearance and habits.

 Homeless in Indiana